Learning F2L

 Separating in the Top Layer

-That should be the case that is easiest to understand.
+That should be easy to understand.

 You just "cut" the pair by temporarily tilting the corner down.